NelsonMALGAS/Final_Capstone/README.md

 ### 1. React and its associated dependencies:

-- react & react-dom:: npm install vite@latest
+- react & react-dom:: npm create vite@latest

 ### 2. Fuse.js - A lightweight fuzzy-search library for JavaScript: